wolviecb/gitlab-docker-tf/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://git.thebarrens.nu/wolvie/gitlab-docker-tf/blob/master/LICENSE)

-This is a simple TF module for deploying a gitlab-ce in one GCE instance on docker containers.
-This module will start this containers:
+This is a simple TF module for deploying gitlab-ce in docker containers on an GCE instance.
+This module will start these containers:

 * nginx forwarder (tandrade/ngx custom nginx image)
   * Documentation on this container can be found at [tandrade/ngx](https://hub.docker.com/r/tandrade/ngx)